-You are the change agent.
 Within your skills and experience are the solutions to solve problems and do great things.
-Our degree teaches you how to get there.
+Our program teaches you how to get there.

 You'll build your analysis, problem-solving and leadership skills in one of two concentrations: